Civil Rights Staff Ride

 The CROL's annual Civil Rights Staff Ride - created and developed by Dr. Robert Goldstein - leverages the U.S. Army's reputation for social justice to allow Cadets and faculty to meet with extraordinary witnesses to the civil rights movement, and innovatively uses cultural immersion to promote understanding of the beautiful diversity of our country.

-Read about previous Civil Rights Staff Rides:
+Read about the 2019 Civil Rights Staff Ride: